 WHAT IF THE INSURANCE COMPANY TREATS YOU UNPROFESSIONALLY?

-You will have to inform your auto insurance company if an accident happens, but if you’ve sustained an injury, do not make any statement, sign any insurance document, or accept any settlement offer before you’ve obtained an experienced personal injury attorney’s advice and representation.
+You will have to inform your auto insurance company if an accident happens, but if you’ve sustained an injury, do not make any statement, sign any insurance document, or accept any settlement offer before you’ve obtained a Boston car accident lawyer‘s advice and representation.